BEOKS/Web-DICOM-Management/README.md

  Basically, We use Monolithic Architecture, because we now aim Fast Implement-Fast Feedback cycle.
 MSA(Microservice Architecture) is good for scale out, independent development and maintenance.
 But, it require many management like monitoring, configuration for each MSA component and Troubleshooting etc. If we make feature stable and need to handle scaling out per feature, We will migrate to MSA.

  For that, We use SoC(Separation of Concern) design structure.
 Simply, all code files for same feature need to store in same project of directory.
 So we hope to migrate to MSA relatively easily.

- In client, we will use Flux design pattern with React & Redux.
-Because we suffer from deep props...
-In server, we will use Controller-Service-Repository design pattern.

 # Author
 [Jaeseong Lee](https://github.com/BEOKS), lee01042000@gmail.com